Logo Copyright © 2007 NCCG - All Rights Reserved

 346

-Because Yahweh's Law is so important we are commanded to commemorate it at this time every year.
+Because Yahweh's Torah (Law) is so important we are commanded to commemorate it at this time every year.
 Part of our covenant as believers is to willingly subject ourselves to Torah and specifically relates to the men.
-Thus Shavuot was one of the three annual feasts when all young men were required to appear before Yahweh.
+Thus Shavu'ot was one of the three annual feasts when all young men were required to appear before Yahweh.
 It is a Pilgrim Festival.
-This was not required of the women who come under the authority and law of the men.
-The men and women were accordingly given their own symbolic practices to indicate that there were under divine government, and it a law that is still in force to day: the women are commanded to wear head coverings to show submission to their husbands (if married) or to their fathers (if unmarried), and the men are commanded to wear tzitzit (four tassels) on their tallit to show their submission to Yahweh's Laws.
-The wearing of head- coverings and tzitzit is evidence that we are under disciple- ship - it is one of the signs of obedience to God.
-Although we as a people have always practised the wearing of head coverings for our women, we have been negligent of tallit.
-As soon as we have them made, male converts will wear these prayer shawls in meetings as a reminder that they are under the commandments of the Most High.
+This was not required of the women who come under the authority and law of their husbands and fathers.
+The men and women were accordingly given their own symbolic practices to indicate that there were under divine government, and it a law that is still in force to day: the women are commanded to wear head coverings to show submission to their husbands (if married) or to their fathers (if unmarried), and the men are commanded to wear tzitzit (four tassels) on their robes to show their submission to Yahweh's mitzvot (commandments) The wearing of head-coverings and tzitzit is the external evidence that we are under discipleship - it is one of the signs of obedience to Elohim (God).
+Although we as a people have always practised the wearing of head coverings for our women, we have been negligent of tzitzit.
+As soon as we have them made, male converts will wear these as a reminder that they are under the mitzvot (commandments) of the Most High.

-The fact that three festivals per years required the men to rededicate themselves to the commandments shows show vitally important the commandments are to the spiritual life (Ex.23:17; 34:23; Dt.16:16).
-Historically, the main activity on the Feast of Pentecost was the presentation of a wave offering to Yahweh consisting of two loaves of bread with leaven (Lev.23:15-21).
+The fact that three festivals per years required the men to rededicate themselves to the mitzvot (commandments) shows how vitally important the commandments are to the spiritual life (Ex.23:17; 34:23; Dt.16:16).
+Historically, the main activity on the Feast of Weeks ('Pentecost') was the presentation of a wave offering to Yahweh consisting of two loaves of bread with leaven (Lev.23:15-21).
 The bread was to be brought with seven male lambs, a young bull and two rams as a burnt offering (Lev.23:18).
 The sin offering was a male goat (Lev.23:19).
-Since all of these types have now been fulfilled in Christ, they are no longer practised.
+Since all of these types have now been fulfilled in Messiah, they are no longer practised.

-The Covenants which Yahweh established with His disciples are never to be taken casually.
-God takes them very seriously indeed, and they are compared to marriage covenants.
+The Covenants which Yahweh established with His talmidim (disciples) are never to be taken casually.
+Elohim (God) takes them very seriously indeed, and they are compared to marriage covenants.
 Once the covenant is made, it is eternal.
-Like a husband protective of his wife, He is a jealous God - not in the human, negative sense of jealousy, but in the positive sense, something that really only godly husbands can fully appreciate.
-Whilst He desires spiritual intimacy with us just as a husband does with his wife, He is also a God committed in marriage to us by His rights as a husband.
+Like a husband protective of his wife, Yahweh is a jealous Elohim (God) - not in the human, negative sense of jealousy, but in the positive sense, something that really only godly husbands can fully appreciate.
+Whilst He desires spiritual intimacy with us just as a husband does with his wife, He is also an Elohim (God) committed in marriage to us by His rights as an allegorical Husband.
 When we violate Him, through types of spiritual adultery, we rightly face His jealous wrath, just as a husband does if his wife commits adultery.
 That is how deep and sacred the covenant bond we have with Yahweh is.

 Marriage is so sacred, in fact, that the Bible teaches that there are no grounds for divorce.
 Once two believers marry, they are always married, no matter how terrible the other partner may be.
 A woman may separate and remain single, but not divorce her husband.
 The only grounds for divorce between believers - those under the Gospel Covenant - that Yah'shua (Jesus) gives are if a betrothed woman sleeps with another man, in which case the betrothed husband is released from his covenant if he so chooses.
 Paul describes the only other ground for divorce, namely, if one or other of the parties is an unbeliever, and the unbeliever chooses to leave the marriage.

-Adultery is a heinous crime in God's eyes, second only to murder.
-And since our relationship to him is a marital one, with all the wonderful blessings of spiritual closeness that that brings, adultery is severely punished.
-Let us not forget that on the day the Law was given to Israel that 3,000 souls died due to disobedience.
+Adultery is a heinous crime in Yahweh's eyes, second only to murder.
+And since our relationship to Him is akin to a marital one, with all the wonderful blessings of spiritual closeness that that brings, adultery is severely punished.
+Let us not forget that on the day the Torah (Law) was given to Israel that 3,000 souls died due to disobedience.

-Becoming a Christian and entering the baptismal covenants is every bit as serious - in fact, more so - than getting married.
+Becoming a Christian/Messianic and entering the baptismal covenants is every bit as serious - in fact, more so - than getting married.
 It is never something to be entered into lightly.
 I spent three weeks, you will remember, discussing how young people should carefully choose their marriage partners, and not to bind themselves until they were willing to be faithful for ever.
+See, Whom Should I Marry?

-It is no different in entering into a covenant with God.
-Just as a wife pledges to be submissive and obedient to her husband in Christ, so we as believers pledge submission and obedience to the commandments and to the will of our Heavenly Father.
+It is no different in entering into a covenant with Elohim (God).
+Just as a wife pledges to be submissive and obedient to her husband in Messiah, so we as believers pledge submission and obedience to the mitzvot (commandments) and to the will of our Heavenly Father.
 In return, the man is to love, protect and cherish his wife, just as the Father loves, protects and cherishes us, His sons and daughters.

-In the festival of Shavuot, only the best fruits were chosen.
-The men would select the best grapes and dates to give to Yahweh, just as we are to give the best of everything to the Lord, loving and serving Him first above everything and everyone else.
+In the festival of Shavu'ot, only the best fruits were chosen.
+The men would select the best grapes and dates to give to Yahweh, just as we are to give the best of everything to Yahweh, loving and serving Him first above everything and everyone else.
 The wave offering expressed the Hebrews' dependence on Yahweh for their harvest and their daily bread, so this was a thanksgiving offering.
-The link between Passover (Pesach) and Pentecost (Shavuot) is the omer, which refers to an amount measured.
-On the second night of Passover (Firstfruits) the barley is harvested and the first sheaf is waved before the altar in the Temple.
+The link between Passover (Pesach) and the Feast of Weeks or 'Pentecost' (Shavuot) is the omer, which refers to an amount measured.
+On the second night of Pesach (Passover) the barley is harvested and the first sheaf is waved before the altar in the Temple.
 On Pentecost two loaves are waved as an offering before the same altar.

-Shavuot is therefore a wedding feast - a wedding between Yahweh and Israel.
+Shavu'ot is therefore a wedding feast - an allegorical wedding between Yahweh and Israel.
 Some three thousand years later another wedding took place - or rather, the completion of the first wedding.
-Just as our admission into the Kingdom consists of three steps - baptism, Chrism and the Lord's Supper, so marriage consists of the three steps of Dedication, Betrothal and Full Marriage.
+Just as our admission into the Kingdom consists of three steps - baptism, Chrism and the Master's Supper, so marriage consists of the three steps of Dedication, Betrothal and Full Marriage.
 This comparison is very significant, as you will see now, I hope, in this chart:

 1 Human Marriage Dedication (Engagement) Betrothal (Spiritual Marriage) Full Marriage

-2 Marriage to God Torah at Mt.
-Sinai Baptism of Spirit at Pentecost Marriage Feast of the Lamb in Heaven
+2 Marriage to YHWH Torah at Mt.
+Sinai Baptism of Ruach/Spirit at Pentecost Marriage Feast of the Lamb in Heaven

-3 Covenant Ordinances Water Baptism by Immersion Chrism (Confirmation) Lord's Supper (Heavenly Meal)
+3 Covenant Ordinances Water Baptism by Immersion Chrism (Confirmation, Bar/Bat Mitzvah) Master's Supper (Heavenly Meal)

-4 Christ's Passion Death Resurrection Ascension into Heaven
+4 Messiah's Passion Death Resurrection Ascension into Heaven

 5 Life Birth Growth Maturity